-98 The field includes David McCullough, John Adams (New York: Simon & Schuster, 2001); Joseph J. Ellis's two group biographies Founding Brothers (New York; Vintage Books, 2000) and The Quartet (New York: Alfred A. Knopf, 2016) and several individual biographies including Passionate Sage: The Character and Legacy of John Adams (New York: W. W. Norton & Co., 2011), His Excellency George Washington (London: Faber & Faber, 2005) and American Sphinx: The Character of Thomas Jefferson (New York; Vintage Books, 1998); H.W.
+102 The field includes David McCullough, John Adams (New York: Simon & Schuster, 2001); Joseph J. Ellis's two group biographies Founding Brothers (New York; Vintage Books, 2000) and The Quartet (New York: Alfred A. Knopf, 2016) and several individual biographies including Passionate Sage: The Character and Legacy of John Adams (New York: W. W. Norton & Co., 2011), His Excellency George Washington (London: Faber & Faber, 2005) and American Sphinx: The Character of Thomas Jefferson (New York; Vintage Books, 1998); H.W.
 Brands, The First American: The Life and Times of Benjamin Franklin (New York: Anchor Books, 2002); Richard Brookhiser, Alexander Hamilton, American (New York: Simon & Schuster, 2000) and James Madison (Philadelphia, PA: Basic Books, 2011); Some academic historians joined the parade, frustrated by the growing insularity of the profession, see Nancy Isenberg, Fallen Founder: the Life of Aaron Burr (New York: Penguin Books, 2008); Edmund Morgan, Benjamin Franklin (Yale University Press, 2003); Gordon Wood, Friends Divided: John Adams and Thomas Jefferson (New York: Penguin Press, 2017).

-99 Glenn Beck, Common Sense The Case Against An Out-of-Control Government, Inspired by Thomas Paine (New York: Simon & Schuster, 2009); In his introduction, Shapiro states that "Traditionally, Americans have learned that the values of the Declaration of Independence are eternal and true."
+103 Glenn Beck, Common Sense The Case Against An Out-of-Control Government, Inspired by Thomas Paine (New York: Simon & Schuster, 2009); In his introduction, Shapiro states that "Traditionally, Americans have learned that the values of the Declaration of Independence are eternal and true."
 Ben Shapiro, How To Destroy America in Three Easy Steps (New York: Harper Collins, 2020).
 It is ironic that the first half of Shapiro's introduction bewails the end of unity and consensus and the second half launches a full-scale attack on those he sees as the "disintegrators."
-Neither side of the
+Neither side of the culture war recognises their own role in creating insurmountable cultural division.

-Kavanaugh.
-In turn, liberal artists and intellectuals have responded with polemics against conservative versions of history that emphasizes tradition, continuity and "shared values" that, they claim, operate to exclude minorities.
-Historian Jill Lepore leads the public battle, denouncing the Tea Party's use of the Revolution as "blather," an "antihistory" that seeks to replace critical thinking with nostalgia.
-Yet liberal claims on the founding did not replace "antihistory" with historical thinking.
+founders.104 Legal originalism - the doctrine that justices must determine the public meaning of the Constitution at the framing in order to decide law - is on the rise and has been consolidated on the Supreme Court with President Trump's appointment of Brett Kavanaugh and Amy Coney Barrett.105 In turn, liberal artists and intellectuals have responded with polemics against conservative versions of history that emphasizes tradition, continuity and "shared values" that, they claim, operate to exclude minorities.
+Historian Jill Lepore leads the public battle, denouncing the Tea Party's use of the Revolution as "blather," an "antihistory" that seeks to replace critical thinking with nostalgia.106 Yet liberal claims on the founding have not replaced "antihistory" with historical thinking.
 Rather, they forged - and continue to forge - their own version of antihistory.

 Arguments on both sides of the culture wars obscure the many changes that have taken place in American history since the founding.
-While conservatives insist nothing has changed and that the values of 1776 still hold true, progressives seek to dispense with a problematic past, viewing the values of the founding as anachronistic and, often, morally dubious.
+While conservatives insist nothing has changed and that the values of 1776 must still hold true, progressives seek to dispense with a problematic past, viewing the values of the founding as anachronistic and, often, morally dubious.
 Each erases the enormous shifts Americans have affected in the course of the intervening centuries.
-One of the starkest challenges to the reality of change and contingency in history came from The New York Times' 1619 Project.
+One of the starkest recent challenges to the reality of change and contingency in history came from The New York Times' 1619 Project.
 Indeed, by replacing 1776 with 1619 (the year the first Africans arrived in the American colonies), the project reframes the historical narrative to expunge changes wrought by the American revolution itself, writing its significance out of American history.
-In her controversial opening essay, Nikole Hannah-Jones contends that,
+107 In her controversial opening essay, Nikole Hannah-Jones contends that,

 \dots the year 1619 is as important to the American story as 1776.
 That black Americans, as much as those men cast in alabaster in the nation's capital, are this nation's true "founding fathers."
-101
+108